algaringo/algaringo/README.md

 <a href="https://drive.google.com/file/d/1HkJ-CCulden70UweAaMykBrzPTN6_WOD/view" target="_blank"><img src="https://raw.githubusercontent.com/algaringo/algaringo/master/icon/resume.png" width="30" height="30" alt="CV"/></a>

 I'm a Computer Engineering student with a skill set in Full Stack Web Development.
 I Specialized in Microsoft .net during my early years at Mapúa University which covered technologies like C#.net, ASP.net, ADO.net and so on.
 But as of now, I am loving Python (with Django framework) and I'm also practicing more of Responsive Web Design.
 I am eager to learn new technologies and adapt to new environments.
-And yes, I'm still passionate in web development even though some might say it's already a dying career :angry:
+And yes, I'm still passionate in web development even though some might say it's already a dying career.

 My research interest includes AI, web development, UI/UX design and web/graphics design!